IHsuanHu/GoServer/README.md

 This architecture not only supports efficient development cycles but also integrates modern DevOps practices, enabling continuous integration and continuous deployment (CI/CD) processes.
 The combination of Golang, Angular, PostgreSQL, and Docker creates a potent mix of technologies that are well-suited for developing high-performance, scalable applications in a containerized setup.

+The application is deployed on render.com, ensuring reliable and scalable hosting for optimal performance and availability.

 [Application](https://urlshortener-iqwe.onrender.com/)

 see more instruction for [Go server](https://github.com/IHsuanHu/URL-Shortener/tree/master/GoServer/configs)